-Moron is a distinctively idiosyncratic display typeface: a cute/nasty, old/new drawing of Victorian sans-serif letterforms, with some 1970s sausage fonts thrown in.
-Moron started life as a sans-serif redrawing of Nylon but developed into a unique typeface in its own right.
-It is loosely based on Victorian Tuscan and Grotesque type found in the churches and cemeteries of Glasgow.
-These letterforms originated before the dawn of modernism at a time when the Arts and Crafts Movement was flourishing.
-In this age of early mass production, the Victorians had a fascinating ability to balance functionality with ornamentation.
-As a result, the typography of that period retains a unique combination of industrial heft and romantic decoration.
+Moron is a distinctive and idiosyncratic display typeface: a winsome-but-nasty, old-and-yet-new drawing of Victorian sans-serif letterforms (with some 1970s sausage fonts thrown in).
+Moron started life as a sans-serif redrawing of Nylon but developed into a unique typeface with a character all its own.
+It is based, very loosely, upon Victorian Tuscan and Grotesque type found in the churches and cemeteries of the city of Glasgow.
+These letterforms originated before the dawn of modernism and at a time when the Arts and Crafts Movement was flourishing.
+In this age of early mass production and mechanisation, the Victorian ability to balance functionality with ornamentation had fascinating results.
+The typography of that period displays a unique combination of industrial heft and romantic decoration.